Do I actually need social media?

 Trust me, I know social media can seem like a daunting place.
 It’s one of the biggest concerns and questions I get from the authors I work with.

-There are so many directions you can go with social media, but if the idea of getting started is overwhelming you, start small.
+You can go in many directions with social media, but if the idea of getting started overwhelms you, start small.
 Start with the platform that feels easiest to you, whether that’s Facebook, TikTok, Instagram, or Twitter!

 The idea is to make sure readers can find you, see who you are and what you write, and to stay updated on your books!
 It’s also the perfect place to find readers and authors to interact with.